mmistakes/minimal-mistakes/_posts/2023-07-29-oauth-authentication-scala-http4s.md

 toc_label: "In this article"
 ---

-## Introduction
+## 1. Introduction

-This is a follow up to the [Two Factor Authentication](https://blog.rockthejvm.com/otp-authentication-scala-http4s/) article that wass written earlier, and as such is the third article in the series.
+This is a follow-up to the [Two Factor Authentication](https://blog.rockthejvm.com/otp-authentication-scala-http4s/) article that was written earlier, and as such is the third article in the series.

 OAuth which stands for Open Authorization is an open standard framework that allows the user to permit a website or application to interact with another without giving up his or her password.